 - The bone will splinter and puncture my dog’s esophagus, digestive tract, or stomach.

 - My dog will choke on the bone.

 - The bone will create a blockage.

-Basically, I was afraid that my dogs would die if I fed them raw meaty bones, despite knowing that raw bones are part of the raw diet and would help keep my dogs' teeth clean.
-Plus, I was assured that my dogs would LOVE to eat raw meaty bones, so I took some steps to make sure that my dogs safely consumed their bones.
+Basically, I was afraid that my dogs would die if I fed them raw bones, despite knowing that raw bones are part of the raw diet and would help keep my dogs' teeth clean.
+Plus, I was assured that my dogs would LOVE to eat raw bones, so I took some steps to make sure that my dogs safely consumed their bones.

 Benefits of Feeding Raw Bones to Dogs

 I feed raw bones to my dogs to keep their teeth clean by scraping tartar from the tooth and flossing between the teeth (as our dogs tear at the remaining meat on the bone), but that’s not the only benefit.
 Feeding raw bones also…